mgoltzsche/ctnr/README.md

 CNTNR DEVELOPMENT IS IN A VERY EARLY STATE!

 cntnr is a lightweight container engine that provides a CLI on top of [runc](https://github.com/opencontainers/runc) to also manage images and build OCI runtime bundles.
-It is a platform to try out new runc features. cntnr aims to ease container creation and execution as unprivileged user as well as the integration with other tools such as [systemd](https://www.freedesktop.org/wiki/Software/systemd/) and [consul](https://www.consul.io/).
+It is a platform to try out runc technologies. cntnr aims to ease container creation and execution as unprivileged user as well as the integration with other tools such as [systemd](https://www.freedesktop.org/wiki/Software/systemd/) and [consul](https://www.consul.io/).

-Multiple containers can be composed and run in one CLI command.
+Multiple containers can be composed and run with a single CLI command.
 The [docker compose](https://docs.docker.com/compose/compose-file/) file format is also supported.
 Images can be fetched and converted from various sources using [image](https://github.com/containers/image).
 Container networks are managed in OCI hooks using [CNI](https://github.com/containernetworking/cni) and its [plugins](https://github.com/containernetworking/plugins).